ghorwin/CXTSimFit/README.md

 As with all non-linear optimization algorithms, a good set of starting values will help.
 Also, adjusting first a few parameters and adding the others later, might give better results.

+### Checking/evaluating typical Inverse Modeling errors

+The software can be used very well in teaching problems appearing with _Inverse Modeling_.
+For example, a frequent mistake in papers related to _inverse modeling_ is the mixup of numerical effects on results with physical parameters, most notably the diffusion coefficient.
+Try to fit a perfect analytical break-through curve with a coarse and fine grid - the algorithm will give you near perfect fit in both cases, yet with _different_ diffusion coefficients.

+So, when you read a paper with parameters determined through inverse modeling and numerical simulation, and the author _does not_ discuss impact of numerical parameters, then the presented results are likely garbarge or unreliable at best.

 ## Authors